yeokm1/distance-machine-locker/README.md

 5. Choice to auto connect to device if only one sensor is found
 6. Locks machine if device is disconnected
 7. Notifications to indicate flashing/connect/disconnect status
+8. If locking mode is disabled for testing purposes, a red background is placed behind the distance text to alert the user of lack of security.

 ## Rough steps to quick start